asierra/Metagrafica/mg.1.md

 `CLST`
 :  To close the previously opened structure.

-`<Name of the structure> path`
+`name path`
-:  The named structure will be reproduced at all points of the path, using the ST matrix for rotation and scale.
+:  The structure named `name` will be reproduced at all points of the path, using the ST matrix for rotation and scale.

 `MKST name`
-:  To assign a structure of this *name* as the _marker_ for the following operations.
+:  To assign a structure of this `name` as the _marker_ for the following operations.

 `PWST x1 y1 x2 y2`
 :  Port window structure.
 Insert the marker exactly in the rectangle defined by the two points.

 `LNST sc [shift [n]]: x1 y1 x2 y2`
-:  Draw a line and put the marker of scale *sc* at the end of the second point.
+:  Draw a line and put the marker of scale `sc` at the end of the second point.
 The structure is rotated according to the line inclination.
 If the scale is negative, both sides are used.
 An optional parameter indicates a shift from the edges.
 A second optional parameter indicates the number of lines to be drawn, updating every time the points with the PP matrix.

 `ARCST sc r dq q0 [shift [n]]: x y`
-:  Draw an arc of radius *r*, wide *dq* and initial angle *q0* and put the marker of scale *sc* at the end of the arc, centered at the point *x y*.
+:  Draw an arc of radius `r`, wide `dq` and initial angle `q0` and put the marker of scale `sc` at the end of the arc, centered at the point `x y`.
 The structure is rotated according to the angle.
 If the scale is negative, both sides are used.
 An optional parameter indicates a shift from the edges.
 A second optional parameter indicates the number of arcs to be drawn, updating every time the center with the PP matrix.

 ## Path manipulation